0xPolygon/zkevm-node/tools/datastreamer/README.md

 - **Decode L2Block**: Decodes a L2Block from a given number and shows all its data and transactions.
 - **Truncate**: Truncates the file to a given entry number.
 Useful in case of unwinding the network.
 - **Generate file**: Connects to StateDB and MerkleTree and generates the data stream files.
 - **Dump batch**: Used to extract the binary data of a batch following the DS Spec.
-Usefull during development of the integration with the Stateless Executor and Prover to generate test vectors.
+Useful during development of the integration with the Stateless Executor and Prover to generate test vectors.

 ## Examples